bnb-chain/bnb-chain.github.io/docs/bc_fusion/validators/staking.md

   to the validator for governance.

 The `Delegate` transaction will deduct the amount of BNB from the delegator address and issue the corresponding staking credit to the validator.
-The delegator will then share the rewards and the risks with the validator, according to the commission rate and the slashing rate of the validator.
+The validator will then share the rewards with the delegator, according to the commission rate.

 The credit tokens (or share) a delgator will get is calculated as - `delegation amount` * `total supply of credit token` / `total pooled BNB`.